github-education-resources/GitHubGraduation-2022/_data/wleyman101/wleyman101.md

 ---
-name: William Edison Levison Leyman
+name: William E L Leyman
 institution: University of Rochester
 quote: She had to do it to em
 github_user: wleyman101